Robert Browning: Cultural references

 In 1930, the story of Browning and his wife was made into the play The Barretts of Wimpole Street, by Rudolph Besier.
 It was a success and brought popular fame to the couple in the United States.
 The role of Elizabeth became a signature role for the actress Katharine Cornell.
 It was twice adapted into film.
 It was also the basis of the stage musical Robert and Elizabeth, with music by Ron Grainer and book and lyrics by Ronald Millar.

-Terence Rattigan's play The Browning Version (1948) refers to a translation by the poet Robert Browning of “Agamemnon” (1877), a classical Greek tragedy in which the main character is murdered by his wife, aided by her lover.
-The play explores the transformative power of literature.
+Terence Rattigan's play The Browning Version (1948) refers to a translation by the poet Robert Browning of Aeschylus's Agamemnon (1877).
 It was adapted in two films, one directed by Anthony Asquith in 1951 and the other directed by Mike Figgis in 1994.

 Browning is an important character in Michael Dibdin's 1986 novel A rich full death.

 In A.S.
 Byatt's 1990 novel Possession, the fictional Victorian poet Randolph Henry Ash is loosely based on Robert Browning.
 Ash writes 19th century dramatic monologues in the style of Browning, and conducts an epistolary courtship with a fictional poet (Christabel LaMotte) that echoes Browning's letters to Elizabeth Barrett.

-"God's in his heaven – All's right in the world", an excerpt from his poem, Pippa Passes, is the slogan for the fictional organisation NERV from Hideaki Anno's 1995 anime series Neon Genesis Evangelion.
+"God's in his heaven – All's right in the world", an excerpt from his poem, "Pippa Passes", is the slogan for the fictional organisation NERV from Hideaki Anno's 1995 anime series Neon Genesis Evangelion.

 A memorial plaque on the site of Browning's London home, in Warwick Crescent, Maida Vale, was unveiled on 11 December 1993.

-Aalokam: Ranges of Vision, is a 2023 Malayalam language Indian film and it has six separate chapters and five of them are based on Robert Browning's poems.
+Aalokam: Ranges of Vision, directed by Abhilash Babu is a 2023 Malayalam-language Indian film and it has six separate chapters and five of them are based on Robert Browning's poems.